 Then I branched out and tried Netflix (not Netflix originals) followed by Amazon Prime.
 I was amazed by the BBC content offered by these two services.
 Once I started watching, I knew my television viewing habits were forever changed.
 Between the three services, Amazon Prime T.V, Netflix, and Youtube there is a wealth of good programming.
 Also, the cost of all three services is cheaper than what I pay for cable.

 Cable companies are good at providing news coverage, but their prices are too high and the variety of programming they offer is limited.
 If cable companies are to survive, they must lower prices and expand the kind of programs they offer.
-Cable television is going the way of landline telephone service – out of step with the times.
+Otherwise, they are going the way of landline telephone service – out of step with the times.

 Following is a list of the shows that had me temporarily spellbound.

-- Doctor Foster– Female characters struggle with relationships.
-Nothing unusual, aging wife struggles with moving forward after the breakup of her marriage.
-The plot also explores the complexity of divorce when young children live at home and it amplifies the theme that divorce can adversely affect one professionally as well as emotionally.
+- Doctor Foster– This series is a soap opera about an aging physician who is forced to cope with the complications associated with a two-timing husband, divorce, and sharing custody of her son.
+The stories explore the complexity of divorce when young children live at home, and it amplifies the theme that divorce can adversely affect every area of one’s life.
 Good acting makes this show worth watching.

 - Father Brown– ENTERTAINING and interesting!!!!
 An eclectic bunch of main and recurring characters and their interconnectedness to each other make this show worth watching.
-Touches on and in some instances explore a wide range of social issues – immigration, racism, domestic violence, religion, classism, and infidelity are some of the issues this thought-provoking show addresses.
+Explores a wide range of social topics including immigration, racism, domestic violence, religion, classism, and infidelity.
+The show is thought-provoking witty.

 - Miss Frasier’s Murder Mysteries- The lead character is a strong, independent, compassionate woman who uses both her mind and sexuality to get what she wants.
 The setting, 1920s Australia, and main character make this series interesting and fun.